 What was the king’s reaction?
 “So the king arose in the night and said to his servants, ‘Let me now tell you what the Syrians have done to us.
 They know that we are hungry; therefore they have gone out of the camp to hide themselves in the field, saying, ‘When they come out of the city, we shall catch them alive, and get into the city’” (2 Kings 7:12 New King James Version).

 The assumption of the king of Israel that the Syrians had set a trap for them was wrong.
-By his assumption, he was discouraging his people not to believe the story of the lepers who had already eaten to their satisfaction and had packed silver and gold and clothing.
+By his assumption, he was discouraging his people from believing the story of the lepers who had already eaten to their satisfaction and had packed silver and gold and clothing.

 Thank God for the wise counsel of one of the king’s servants who didn’t accept the king’s assumption of the Syrian trap but advised that they should send men to confirm the truth.
 The messengers returned with a report that corroborated that of the leper.

 Be careful of wrong assumptions.
-Many people have been denied of God’s provisions, promotion, breakthrough, etc. because of wrong assumptions.
-Many others are in trouble today because they made decisions based on wrong assumptions.
+Some people have been denied God’s provisions, promotion, breakthrough, etc. because of wrong assumptions.
+Others are in trouble because they made decisions based on wrong assumptions.
 It is not all that glitters that is gold.
 Don’t act on assumptions alone, particularly when it has to do with important decisions.
 Your assumptions may be wrong as well as your decisions.

 In Joshua 9, Joshua and the leaders of Israel assumed that the Gibeonites were saying the truth when they lied that they had come from a far country, showing them moldy bread, torn wineskins, and old garments and sandals as proof, and asking the Israelites to make a covenant with them.

 Joshua 9:14-15 says, “Then the men of Israel took some of their provisions; but they did not ask counsel of the LORD.
 So Joshua made peace with them, and made a covenant with them to let them live; and the rulers of the congregation swore to them” (New King James Version).
-Take note of that: they did not ask counsel of the LORD.
-Unfortunately, three days after they had made a covenant with the Gibeonites, they heard that they were their neighbours who lived near them.
+Note this phrase: but they did not ask counsel of the LORD.
+Ask counsel of the Lord; don’t assume you know.
+Unfortunately, three days after the Israelites had made a covenant with the Gibeonites, they heard that they were their neighbours who lived near them.

 The Israelites couldn’t break the covenant they had made.
-The only thing they did was to curse them.
-They would not be freed from being slaves; they would be woodcutters and water carriers for the house of God (verse 23).
+The only thing they did was curse them.
+The Gibeonites would not be freed from being slaves; they would be woodcutters and water carriers for the house of God (verse 23).
 The Israelites would have avoided this situation if they had not assumed the Gibeonites were saying the truth but had asked counsel from the LORD.

 In 1 Chronicles 19, the Ammonites brought themselves into a needless war with Israel under David because of the wrong assumption of the princes of the Ammonites on the kindness of David to the new king of the Ammonites, Hanun, whose father, Nahash, had shown kindness to him, too.

 David had sent messengers to comfort Hanun concerning his father.
-But the princes of Ammon said to Hanun, “Do you think that David really honors your father because he has sent comforters to you?
-Did his servants not come to you to search and to overthrow and to spy out the land?” (verse 3 New King James Version).
+But the princes of the Ammonites said to Hanun, “Do you think that David really honors your father because he has sent comforters to you?
+Did his servants not come to you to search and to overthrow and to spy out the land?”
+(Verse 3 New King James Version).
 This was not true; it was a wrong assumption.

 They acted on this wrong assumption and humiliated David’s messengers.
-They shaved them, and cut off their garments in the middle, at their buttocks, and sent them away.
+They shaved them, cut off their garments in the middle at their buttocks, and sent them away.
 The consequence, for the Ammonites, was war.
 The Israelites defeated them and their Syrian ally.
 This could have been avoided.

 Be careful of wrong assumptions.
-Reading most chapters of the book of Job, we see the wrong assumption of Job’s friend about his trials.
+Reading most chapters of the book of Job, one sees the wrong assumption of Job’s friend about his trials.
 They assumed that it was because of his sin.
 Be careful of wrong assumptions about people’s conditions and experiences.

 In John 9, the disciples of Jesus asked, “Rabbi, who sinned, this man or his parents, that he was born blind?”
 (Verse 2 New King James Version).
 They never thought of a third possibility.
-Jesus said neither the man nor his parents sinned, but that the works of God should be revealed in him (verse 4).
+Jesus said neither the man nor his parents sinned but that the works of God should be revealed in him (verse 3).

 Hear what Jesus said when he was told about the Galileans whose blood Pilate had mingled with their sacrifices: “Do you suppose that these Galileans were worse sinners than all other Galileans, because they suffered such things?
 I tell you, no; but unless you repent you will all likewise perish” (Luke 13:2-3 New King James Version).

 Be careful of wrong assumptions.
-1 John 4:1 says not to believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.
-Test all things; hold fast what is good (1 Thessalonians 5:21).
+1 John 4:1 says not to believe every spirit but to test the spirits whether they are of God because many false prophets have gone out into the world.
+Test everything; hold on to the good (1 Thessalonians 5:21).

 What you see may not be what you think it is.
-People’s looks, smiles, laughter, attitude, or actions. may not mean what you assume, negatively or positively.
+People’s looks, smiles, laughter, attitude, or actions may not mean what you assume, negatively or positively.
 Don’t judge by outward appearance (1 Samuel 16:7).
-Sometimes you need to clarify or find out from the persons concerned.
-Always listen to the Holy Spirit and obey the Word of God.
+Sometimes you need to clarify or find out from the people concerned.
+More importantly, always listen to the Holy Spirit and obey the Word of God.
 In addition, don’t despise or reject Godly counsel.
-Do not be wise in your own eyes (Proverbs 3:7a).
+Do not be wise in your eyes (Proverbs 3:7a).